claudiobartolini/functions/README.md

 ETag: W/"c-M6tWOb/Y57lesdjQuHeB1P/qTV0"
 Date: Mon, 13 Nov 2017 20:53:59 GMT
 Connection: keep-alive

-Hello world
 ```

-#### Step 4.
-Test the Lambda function
-1. Press the "Test" button
-    * This Lambda function does not require any input, so just leave the sample test data as is and press "Save and test"
+   * The example Box function does not require any input, so curling a GET or POST with an empty body should work

 2. The result should be similar to the following JSON response:

     ```JSON